 Utility companies offer low income families, seniors, disabled and struggling customers various energy bill assistance programs in an effort to help them prevent a disconnection.
 These resources are offered directly by the company to households that live in their service territory.
-Programs can assist the customer with either paying or saving money on their monthly energy bills.
+Programs, listed by state below, can assist the customer with either paying or saving money on their monthly energy bills.
 The type of resources available vary by state, utility company, funding levels, and what is offered can even change based on the season.

 Examples of what may be offered include the following.
 The companies can provide direct financial assistance or referrals.
 Many will also offer some form of payment plan.
 Depending on the terms and conditions in place, assistance can come in the form of credits or grants to help customers pay their energy, heating, or cooling bills.
 Or certain programs can help individuals save money on their utilities through such services as weatherization or any number of other energy bill conservation resources.